UN-OCHA/hpc-content-site/html/themes/custom/common_design_subtheme/components/gho-sub-article/README.md

-Global Humanitarian Overview - Sub-Article Component
+HPC Content Module - Sub-Article Component
 ====================================================

 When several Articles are nested onto one URL, we render them as Sub-Articles